Fudd scores 32, No. 5 UConn beats third-ranked Texas 83-76

 UConn led by five at the half and built the lead to double-digits behind Fudd in the third quarter, going up 63-51 to the delight of the sold-out crowd that was led by a boisterous student section.
 The lead ballooned to 17 points before the Longhorns scored eight straight to get back within single digits with just over 2 minutes left.

+”Not enough Tylenol for me to take after watching that,” Texas coach Vic Schaefer said of Fudd’s performance. ”Long time since I’ve had a guard like that go off and light us up like that.”

-Texas was missing guard Rori Harmon.
-She has been sidelined with a toe injury, coach Vic Schaefer said after the opener.
-Harmon was wearing a walking boot on her right foot.
+Texas was missing guard Rori Harmon, who has been sidelined with a toe injury.
+Schaefer said that she is day to day and has a doctor’s appointment later this week.
+Harmon wore a walking boot on her right foot.

-The Huskies were able to take advantage of her absence, forcing Texas into 18 turnovers.
+The Huskies were able to take advantage of Harmon’s absence, forcing Texas into 18 turnovers.

 With the game tied at 32 late in the second quarter, the Huskies outscored the Longhorns 10-5 for the remainder of the half, converting three steals into fastbreak layups.
 There were 11 lead changes in the opening 20 minutes and the Huskies held a 42-37 advantage at the break.